An Updated Experimental Evaluation of Graph Bipartization Methods: Algorithm Overview

 \subsection{Reduction Routines}

+We begin with \emph{reduction routines} -- rules for simplifying the graph instance such that a solution on the reduced instance is valid for the original instance.
+Typically these reductions will remove vertices by recognizing configurations that can be simplified deterministically.
 Reduction routines for \myoct come from two sources.
-Wernicke's branch-and-bound algorithm \cite{wernicke2003algorithmic} uses nine reductions directly on the \myoct graph instance.
+Wernicke's branch-and-bound algorithm \cite{wernicke2003algorithmic} uses nine reductions directly on the \myoct instance.
 These reductions form roughly three categories: removal of standalone structures (e.g., bipartite components and degree-1 vertices), removal of vertex separators which induce certain bipartite components, and reconfigurations of local structures (e.g., removing a degree-2 vertex in an induced four-cycle).
 These reductions are most effective on close-to-bipartite graphs, low-connectivity graphs, and sparse graphs, respectively.

-A second source of reductions comes from Akiba and Iwata's \vc solver \cite{akiba2016branch}, which uses nine reduction routines specific to the \vc instance's graph.
-Based on the conversion between \myoct and \vc in Section~\ref{section:vc}, a vertex $v$ in the \myoct instance must be in the transversal if both $v_1$ and its mirror $v_2$ must be in the vertex cover in the \vc instance.
+A second source of reductions is Akiba and Iwata's \vc solver \cite{akiba2016branch}, which uses nine reduction routines specific to the \vc instance's graph.
+Based on the conversion between \myoct and \vc in Section~\ref{section:background}, a vertex $v$ in the \myoct instance must be in the transversal if both $v_1$ and its mirror $v_2$ must be in the vertex cover in the \vc instance.
 Similarly, $v$ is labeled bipartite if $v_1$ or $v_2$ is excluded from an optimal vertex cover.

 We refer the interested reader to the original papers \cite{wernicke2003algorithmic, akiba2016branch} for detailed definitions, examples, and complexity analysis.
 We provide an open source implementation of Wernicke's reductions using Python and NetworkX, and modify a copy of Akiba and Iwata's \vc solver \cite{ai-code} to output the graph after a single round of reductions.